bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 1.  **Ward**; minimizes the sum of squared differences within all clusters.
-It is a variance-minimizing approach and in this sense is similar to the k-means objective function but tackled with an agglomerative hierarchical approach.
+It is a variance-minimizing approach and in this sense is similar to the k means objective function but tackled with an agglomerative hierarchical approach.

 2.  **Maximum**; or complete linkage minimizes the maximum distance